• Skip to main content

 The four parts of the Medicare program (A, B, C, and D) give Medicare beneficiaries a choice in how they receive their healthcare benefits.

-In this article, I will explain what Medicare Part CMedicare Part C is Medicare's private health plan option.
-Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all... is used for and make some suggestions that will make it easier for you to decide which parts will work best for you.
+In this article, I will explain what Medicare Part C is used for and make some suggestions to make it easier to decide which parts will work best for you.

 Key Takeaways

-• Medicare Part C is used to provide private health plan options to Medicare beneficiaries.
+• Medicare Part C provides private health plan options to Medicare beneficiaries.

-• Private plans may or may not cost less than traditional MedicareOriginal Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage..
+• Private plans may or may not cost less than traditional Medicare.

 • Private Medicare plans are not compatible with supplemental Medicare insurance (Medigap).